1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

     *This is a serious potential of a fire hazard!*
     See the following picture of a user where the cartridge heater slipped out of the heater block.
     ![Slipped out cartridge heater](../assets/images/head_glowing-cartridge_web.jpg)

+??? info "Spare Part Hotend"

+    - At the time of writing there isn't a spare part hotend available yet.
+The hotend *might* be the same as the one being used in the regular Kobra 2.
+    - If the old thermistor and/or cartridge heater are still good and the wires aren't harmed, you don't have to look around for getting new ones!
+Just take the existing ones out of the old heater block and install them into the new one.
+    - However, scroll down and check out the "Disassembling" section below to see how to dis- and reassemble it. *Maybe you don't need new parts, so try to clean up everything first and reassemble it before ordering new parts right away.*

 ??? tip "Can't Load New Filament?!"